ATAXIC GAIT

 Alcohol and Ataxia

 An unsteady gait can result from issues with various aspects of the neurological system or the body.
 However, aberrant walking brought on by cerebellar dysfunction generally has recognized characteristics.
-The term “broadened base” refers to the abnormally wide base maintained by people who walk with an ataxic gait as a result of cerebellar impairment.
+The term “broadened base” refers to people who walk with an ataxic gait as a result of cerebellar impairment.
 They frequently stumble and appear slightly intoxicated.
-Given that alcohol impacts the primary nerve cells in the cerebellum, there appears to be a similarity between ataxia and intoxication.
+Given that alcohol impacts the primary nerve cells in the cerebellum, there appears a similarity between ataxia and intoxication.
 Although acute alcohol intoxication can result in stumbling, that condition goes away over a very short period.

 However, frequent exposure to high alcohol dosages can lead to cerebellar neuron degeneration and chronic ataxia.
 A significant portion of the cerebellar neurons can get damaged from poisons, protracted convulsions, and oxygen deprivation.
 Gait issues brought on by disorders in other areas of the neurological system, such as the aberrant gait associated with Parkinson’s disease, normal pressure hydrocephalus, or other types of limb spasticity, are not the same as cerebellar ataxia.
 Because of muscular or orthopedic problems in the hips, legs, or feet, doctors can identify cerebellar ataxia walking.